Last Updated: October 11, 2021

 Sharing of Information

-- With other users of Highspot in accordance with the privacy preferences you establish (please see “Your Choices” below for more information about how to manage your privacy settings);
+- With other users of our Services in accordance with the privacy preferences you establish (please see “Your Choices” section below for more information about how to manage your privacy settings);

-- With vendors, consultants and other service providers who need access to such information to carry out work on our behalf;
+- With vendors, consultants, and other service providers who need access to that information to carry out work on our behalf;

-- If we believe your actions are inconsistent with the spirit or language of our user agreements or policies, or to protect the rights, property and safety of Highspot or others;
+- If we believe your actions are inconsistent with the spirit or language of our user agreements or policies, or to protect the rights, property, and safety of Highspot or other interested parties;

-- With your consent or at your direction, including if we notify you through our Services that the information you provide will be shared in a particular manner and you provide such information.
+- With your consent or at your direction, including if we notify you through our Services that the information you provide will be shared in a particular manner and you provide such information; or

 Social Sharing Features

-The Services may offer social sharing features and other integrated tools (such as the Facebook “Like” button), which let you share actions you take on our Services with other media, and vice versa.
-The use of such features enables the sharing of information with your friends or the public, depending on the settings you establish with the entity that provides the social sharing feature.
+Our Services may offer sharing features and other integrated tools that allow you to share actions you take when using our Services with other media or applications, and vice versa.
+The use of these features enables the sharing of information with your friends or other users, depending on the settings you establish with the entity that provides the social sharing feature.
 For more information about the purpose and scope of data collection and processing in connection with social sharing features, please visit the privacy policies of the entities that provide these features.

 Analytics Services Provided by Other Companies

 Our Services include features that allow users to integrate with various third-party applications.
 For more information on the third-party applications available to integrate with your use of our Services, please visit this webpage.
 Integrations may include features that pull and/or push Personal Data from or to the Services offered by Highspot.
 For more information about the purpose and scope of data collection and processing in connection with third-party applications, please visit the privacy policies of the entities that provide these applications.
 In regards to the use and transfer of any Personal Data or additional information received through the Google Application Programming Interface (API) from integrations with products offered by Google, Highspot will adhere to the Google API Services User Data Policy, including the Limited Use requirements.